 HEALTHCARE PROVIDER/CPR COURSES

 Ponderosa Fire Department periodically offers CPR courses to the public.
 These courses cover CPR for both adults and children, AED, and choking.
 Sometimes, CPR courses will also cover First Aid training for common scenarios as well.
-CPR classes allow a maximum attendance of 8 students and are held from 5:00 pm to 8:00 pm.
+CPR classes allow a maximum attendance of 8 students.
 Please contact the office to enroll.

 Knowing how to perform CPR could save a life!
-2020 CPR schedule is as follows:
+2022 Schedule coming soon!

 REDUCE THE FUELS, REDUCE THE RISK!